I didn't post every day. I have to work on that.

 During the week we got an email politely castigating us for not taking attendance properly or effectively.
 I know that attendance is part of the job, but I never thought it was worth an email.
 During the past 10 years, we have gotten emails or memos about all sorts of administrative tasks that were not being done properly.
 I don't recall a single email encouraging me to learn more about my subject matter or to try to each better.
 In fact, I don't recall a single department meeting devoted to learning to teach better.
 I have never worked in a business, but I wonder if every memo and meeting is about administrative details.

 I found some good comic book blogs.
-This
+This post is really good.

 I was reminded that the electronic hand dryers really suck.

 The singer/songwriter Pink seems to be the same sort of enigma that all humans are.
-She writes and sings a song that urges girls to think about being President of the United States, but then there is this
+She writes and sings a song that urges girls to think about being President of the United States, but then there is this article.
+(I got to watch videos with my daughter this morning.
+I don't get much time with her, so two hours of VH1 Countdown is really fun.)

 No comments: